910.3 Dynamic Message Signs (DMS)

 - 9) Approved standard public service messages associated with special campaigns (i.e. work zone awareness week, share the ride) or other public information that improves highway safety and reduces congestion.
 Approval should be coordinated through the TMCs for participation in such campaigns.
 Using the DMS Request Form, messages should be submitted, with suggested input from TMC staff, to Central Office Community Relations staff for endorsement.
 The DMS Message Approval Board will follow its own guidelines to approve or reject submitted messages.

-- 10) When circumstances exist such that no message regarding safety or traveler information as defined by the previous listed priorities is warranted, Messages and Special Messages as outlined in EPG 910.3.2.16 Driver Safety Campaigns shall be displayed on all DMSs in Missouri.
+- 10) When circumstances exist so that no message regarding safety or traveler information as defined by the previous listed priorities is warranted, Messages and Special Messages as outlined in EPG 910.3.2.16 Driver Safety Campaigns shall be displayed on all DMSs in Missouri.
 Messages shall be rotated regularly so that a variety of information is displayed to the traveling public.
 No message shall be excluded from the rotation unless otherwise approved by Traffic and Community Relations staffs.

 Sometimes operators are faced with competing message needs when two or more incidents are simultaneously occurring on the freeway system downstream of a DMS.
 In such situations, operators must decide which of the incidents should be signed for, because it is not normally advisable to sign for both, unless a two-phase message is used.
 Procedures for posting two-phase messaging and situations that justify it are provided in EPG 910.3.2.14 Use of One-Phase and Two-Phase Messages.
 The following priority principles should be used in determining which competing incident should be signed for when a single phase is used: